mohamedlotfy95/xmltoxlsx/README.md

 # XML Data Parser

-This Python script reads XML data from a file, parses it, and writes key-value pairs from the data to an Excel file.
+This Python script reads XML data from an XML file, parses it, and writes key-value pairs from the data to an Excel file.
+The script also includes a Continuous Integration (CI) workflow using GitHub Actions.

 ## Dependencies